 With a set up which required the production to shoot in 13 different Paris locations plus at Turkey’s “Tuz Gölü” salt lake, Briand had to crack the problem of how he was going to blend the dance moves into a seamless, flowing continuum?

 “The main challenge was to actually shoot this split choreography on each set as a single sequence.
 Cameras [Canon 5D Mark III with 16-35 L, 24-70L and 70-200L lenses] had to be at the same exact distance from the dancer and the dancer had to be able to repeat the exact same movements, even if the set was totally different (a small office vs the desert).
-All these constrains finally led us to avoid the use any special effects at all, we just played with the editing to create this feeling of a character moving through different places within the same movement.”
+All these constraints finally led us to avoid the use of any special effects at all, we just played with the editing to create this feeling of a character moving through different places within the same movement.”